 TRUMPET The Last Post and Reveille

 The Haze Showband (formerly Purple Haze) is a West Australian Perth-based band with years of experience and with a professional music background.
 The band is very popular with our new mix of Rock’n Roll, Latin, Swing, Jazz and Country songs.
-The collective experience of all of the members includes Blue Brass, Rock’n Roll Show, Motivation, Tony Tyler and the Purple Haze, Motivation, Flashback Rock ‘n Roll Showband to name a few.
+The collective experience of all of the members includes Blue Brass, Rock’n Roll Show, Motivation, Tony Tyler and the Purple Haze, Flashback Rock ‘n Roll Showband to name a few.
 Tight harmonies and an extensive repertoire are features of this exciting band.
-The band leader is Nigel Ridgway (Vocals and Drums), Greg (Bazz) Clarke, (Vocals, Sax and Trumpet), Robbie Jones (Vocals, Acoustic and Electric Guitars) and Rod Christian (Vocals, Bass, Guitar and Keyboards).
+The band leader is Nigel Ridgway (Vocals and Drums), Greg (Bazz) Clarke, (Vocals, Sax and Trumpet), George Janicki (Lead guitar and vocals), and Rod Christian (Vocals, Bass, Guitar and Keyboards).
 The Haze regularly performs at various locations in and around Perth and is highly sought after in the rock n roll dance scene.
 A few videos are attached here for you to experience audience participation and the sound of the band in action.

 More photos and videos here: